Economic normalcy in India by Aug-Sept, predicts CLSA

-New Delhi, May 13 (IANS) The second wave of the Covid-19 pandemic is expected to peak in India by June, and economic normalisation is likely by August-September, as per foreign brokerage CLSA.
+New Delhi: The second wave of the Covid-19 pandemic is expected to peak in India by June, and economic normalisation is likely by August-September, as per foreign brokerage CLSA.

 CLSA said the second wave will peak by June 2021 in India, though some states may take more time.